 The reason?
 I’ve been a bartender and writer for most of my adult life, professions that don’t necessarily correlate with expensive whisky purchases.
 My partner would also push me the down stairs if I regularly spent $150+ on a bottle of whisky.

-Obviously, I’ve been able to taste hundreds of Australian whiskies and a few thousand international ones over the journey because of said professions.
-But that doesn’t help out my concerned correspondent and all the other exasperated folk out there mashing their keyboards shouting ‘Why is Australian whisky so expensive?’
+I’ve been able to taste hundreds of Australian whiskies and a few thousand international ones over the journey because of said professions.
+But that doesn’t help out my concerned correspondent and all the exasperated folk out there mashing their keyboards shouting ‘Why is Australian whisky so expensive?’

 Industry data suggests that most Australians only infrequently purchase whisky over $80-90 (see our previous post on Australian whiskies under $90 for those).
 But most Australian whiskies, particularly malts, sit in the $120-$250 bracket, and some punters are frustrated that there isn’t an Aussie Glen Moray for them to trundle home with from their local.